Joey Buttafuoco

-Buttafuoco later pleaded guilty to one count of statutory rape and served four months in jail.
+Buttafuoco later pled guilty to one count of statutory rape and served four months in jail.

 Early life

-Buttafuoco graduated from Massapequa High School.
+Buttafuoco was born on Long Island, New York.
+He graduated from Massapequa High School.

 Shooting incident

-Amy Fisher and Buttafuoco began a sexual relationship around July 1991 after Fisher took her vehicle to Buttafuoco's auto body shop in Baldwin, Nassau County, New York.
+Buttafuoco first met then-15-year-old Amy Fisher when her father took his car to be repaired at his garage in 1990.
+The two began a sexual relationship around July 1991, when Fisher took her vehicle to Buttafuoco's auto body shop in Baldwin, Nassau County, New York.
+Fisher later said she had damaged the car several times as a pretext to see him.

 On May 19, 1992, Fisher confronted Buttafuoco's wife, Mary Jo, at the Buttafuocos' home.
 When Mary Jo answered the door, Fisher—posing as her own (fictitious) sister Ann Marie—offered, as proof of the affair, a T-shirt that Joey had given her with the logo of his auto body shop on it.
 The front porch confrontation escalated, and when Mary Jo demanded that Fisher leave and turned to go into the house to call Joey, Fisher shot her in the face with a .25 caliber semiautomatic pistol.
 Once Mary Jo regained consciousness, she identified Fisher as her assailant.

-The investigation of the shooting and the subsequent court cases involving a series of conflicting claims received significant news coverage in both mainstream news outlets and tabloids.
+The subsequent court cases involving a series of conflicting claims received significant news coverage in both mainstream news outlets and tabloids.

-Buttafuoco's lawyer maintained that Buttafuoco was never involved with Fisher and Fisher had invented the affair, while Fisher's lawyer portrayed Fisher as a victim whom Buttafuoco manipulated into committing the assault.
+Buttafuoco's lawyer maintained that Buttafuoco was never involved with Fisher and Fisher had invented the affair, while Fisher's lawyer portrayed Fisher as a victim whom Buttafuoco manipulated into committing the shooting.

 After Fisher's assault conviction, Buttafuoco was indicted on 19 counts of statutory rape, sodomy, and endangering the welfare of a child.
-He initially pleaded not guilty.
+He initially pled not guilty.
 He later changed his plea to guilty, admitting he had sex with Fisher when she was 16 and that he knew her age at the time.
 He was sentenced to six months' jail time and was released after serving four months and nine days of the sentence.

+Life after the incident

-After his release from prison, Joey and Mary Jo Buttafuoco moved to California, where Mary Jo filed divorce papers in Ventura County Superior Court on February 3, 2003.
+After his release from jail, Joey and Mary Jo Buttafuoco moved to California, where Mary Jo filed divorce papers in Ventura County Superior Court on February 3, 2003.
+In 2005 Buttafuoco married Evanka Franjko.

-Unrelated charges
+In July 2009, seventeen years after the incident, Mary Jo published a book titled Getting It Through My Thick Skull: Why I Stayed, What I Learned, and What Millions of People Involved with Sociopaths Need to Know.
+In the book, she characterizes Buttafuoco as a sociopath, and says that her son helped her come to that conclusion.

+Other legal issues

 Buttafuoco has been convicted of crimes since the 1992 shooting incident: